 Important: Do not shut down a UPS without first shutting down the SAN Volume Controller node that it supports.
-Data integrity can be compromised by pushing the 2145 UPS power-off button or the 2145 UPS-1U on/off button when the node is still operating.
-However, in the case of an emergency, you can manually shut down the UPS by pushing the 2145 UPS power-off button or the 2145 UPS-1U on/off button when the node is still operating.
+Data integrity can be compromised by pushing the 2145 UPS-1U on/off button when the node is still operating.
+However, in the case of an emergency, you can manually shut down the UPS by pushing the 2145 UPS-1U on/off button when the node is still operating.
 Service actions must then be performed before the node can resume normal operations.
 If multiple UPSs are shut down before the nodes they support, data can be corrupted.